KeelanJon/keelanjon-site-frontend/README.md

 ```

 > ⚠️ Replace with your actual Strapi instance URL and token.
+> 🚀 https://localhost:1337 is the default Strapi local server port.

 ### 4. Run the Development Server

+Start the frontend development server:

 ```bash
 npm run dev